Sarah Jane Leigh Charitable Trust

 How to Apply

 This funder does not have a public application process.
 The Trust operates through a relationship-based model, identifying and partnering with charities that align with their mission.
-Grants appear to be made at the discretion of the trustees based on their knowledge of the sector and direct engagement with organizations.
+Grants appear to be made at the discretion of the trustees based on their knowledge of the sector and direct engagement with organisations.

 Decision Timeline